 Prescription Drug Plan

-Baylor University's prescription benefit program is administered by CVS/Caremark, a leading national provider of prescription drug benefit management programs and services.
-The program is designed to assist in obtaining your prescription drug needs while providing cost-effective prescription choices.
-The prescription drug plan is available to regular full-time faculty/staff who are enrolled in the Blue Choice medical plan.
-If you are not enrolled in the medical plan, you and your eligible family members may enroll during Open Enrollment, which begins November 1 and continues through November 30 for coverage effective January 1 of the following year.
-Medical enrollment can be requested during the calendar year due to a qualifying event that is consistent with the request for enrollment.
+Baylor University's prescription drug benefit plan is administered by CVS/caremark, a leading national provider of prescription drug benefit management programs and services.
+The plan is designed to assist members in obtaining prescription drugs with cost-effective prescription choices.
+The prescription drug plan is available to regular full-time faculty/staff that are enrolled in the PPO Blue Choice medical plan or the HDHP + HSA medical plan.
+Eligible faculty/staff and eligible dependents not enrolled in one of the medical plans may enroll during open enrollment with coverage beginning January 1 of the following year.
+Medical plan enrollment can be requested during the calendar year due to a qualifying life event that is consistent with the request for enrollment.

 CVS / Caremark Customer Service